chaosmail/jQuery-Parallax/README.markdown

 Updates
 -------

+23/2/2015 - Added y-offset argument to better position the background image

 12/6/2012 - Fixed a few demo bugs and made easier to use
     - Fixed a bug that prevented the third section from working
     - Removed the need to use the adjuster value